The Making of Marcberg with Roc Marciano

 “We’d go to Academy in Manhattan, Sound Library before they closed.
 I used to see dudes up in there like Lord Finesse and Showbiz going down in the basement, like, ‘See, these niggas got seniority.’
 I stopped going there because it was like, ‘They lettin’ niggas go downstairs and get all the good shit, and then they throw the rest up here for us.’
 [Laughs.]”

 “I had my own little mic, but I didn’t do a lot of recording at the crib.
 I would go over to my man DOA’s crib in Long Island, and he would do my recording and engineering.
 We laid a lot of the verses right at my man’s crib.
 He had a little studio up in his attic.
 It would be me, my man Dino Brave when he was around, my man Knowledge.
-You know, my same friends [were] around.
+You know, my same friends was around.
 We’re up in there smokin’, chillin’.
 I’d come over there with my rhymes, lay a joint or two, see how they come out, and keep it pushin’.
 And the newer stuff I did on the album I laid at my man Ray West’s crib [who mixed Marcberg too].

 “I’m not a rapper that raps all day.
 I grew into being a recording artist.
 I was growing up in the streets, battle rapping and doing all that stuff back in the days.
 But when I signed my first deal, I learned how to make records that sound good versus me just ripping a track.
 That was a hard adjustment to make.
 You have to put your ego aside.
 It’s not about trying to blow your mind with the rapping, it’s about fitting in the pocket and making music that people wanna listen to.
 That’s two totally different things.

 “That’s a mistake I made earlier in my career, even by using beats by other people.
 I wasn’t getting my opinion across on music.
 I was doing more collaborating rather than putting my full views out there of how I feel my music should go.
 Too much collaborating didn’t help me with my MCing process.
 When I started doing my own beats, it made me a better artist.
-I don’t have to rip your beat because everybody already thinks it’s hot because such and such [produced it].
+I don’t have to rip your beat because everybody already thinks it’s hot because such and such did it.
 Now I have to compete on your beat so people are not saying, ‘Yeah, the beat is dope, but he ain’t doing nothing.’
 When I got my own beats on, there’s no ego.
 I can just get right to business.
 It don’t matter who did the beat.
 So now I just gotta get in there and do what I do.”

 “My man Jyere put me on to that flick, [The Cool World].
 It’s a black and white film.
 It’s earlier, but it got a lot of the same actors as The Education of Sonny Carson.
 So I was like, ‘Yeah, I gotta use some shit from this.’
 It’s all about a gun.
 Nobody used to have guns back in them days.
 It was rare to have a gun.
 These young dudes, they had little gangs.
 And this dude was trying to get a gun from a pimp.
 So he was trying to get the bread to get this gun so he could run the toughest gang out in New York.
 And the dialogue in the movie was dope, so I had to use some of it, for sure.